 - Click the Project Settings button in the upper-right corner.

 Scroll to the Enable dynamic config using setup workflows setting, and toggle it to the “on” position, as shown below:

 - While the steps above will make the feature available, your static

 config.ymlwill continue to work as normal.
 This feature will not be used until you add the

 setupkey with a value of

 setup: trueto the top level of your parent configuration file (in the

 continuejob from the

 continuationorb must be called.
-NOTE: This does not apply if you want to conditionally execute workflows or steps based on updates to specified files (“path filtering”), as described in the Configuration Cookbook example.
+NOTE: This does not apply if you want to conditionally execute workflows or steps based on updates to specified files (“path filtering”), as described in the Using Dynamic Configuration how-to guide.

 How dynamic config works